GnarGnarHead/EscapeTheTerminal/README.md

 automated testing.
 Running ``escape-terminal --autosave`` enables the same behavior without setting the environment variable.

+`ET_SAVE_DIR` can be set to control where save files are stored.
+When unset, files are saved to the current working directory.

 ## Custom Prompt
 Set the `ET_PROMPT` environment variable to change the input prompt shown to the player.
 The default prompt is `> `.
 You can also pass ``--prompt <text>`` on